armkeh/principles-of-programming-languages/README.md

   - December 11th

       - Tests have been posted for assignment 3.
-Some small clarifications to the requirements will be added shortly, to account for assumptions made in the testing; in particular, parts 2 and 3 require a method/function for the “empty memory state”.
+      - Some minor clarifying statements were added to the assignment around midday; the updates to each section are prepended by “(Added December 11th.)”.

   - December 9th